July 22, 2021

 New York City Skyscrapers Going To High-Tech Lengths To Reduce Carbon Emissions

-NEW YORK (CBS New York) – Some New York City skyscrapers are working to become more energy efficient.
+By: CBS New York – Some New York City skyscrapers are working to become more energy efficient.

 They’re lowering carbon emissions, while saving money in the process.